 There are daily flights for Puerto Princesa, the capital of Palawan, from Manila and other cities in the Philippines.
-If you book your flight a few months in advance you can find good deals with Cebu Pacific, the low coast airline of the Philippines.
-Alternatively you can take the ferry from Manila, but it takes a long time: about 24 hours.
+If you book your flight a few months in advance you can find good deals with Cebu Pacific, the low-cost airline in the Philippines.
+Alternatively, you can take the ferry from Manila, but it takes a long time: about 24 hours.
 Once you land in Palawan, you can get around using Jeepneys or Tricycles, the most popular means of transportation in the country.
 There are no taxis.

 If you are looking for a quiet place to sleep in Puerto Princesa check out Booking.com.
 You’ll find out plenty of options.

 If you want to fly directly to El Nido without passing by Puerto Princesa you can book a flight with Air Swift.
 They connect several cities in the Philippines with El Nido.